UrbanMachine/colcon-poetry-ros/README.md

 ## Defining Dependencies

+### Installation

+Dependencies are installed using Pip directly, meaning that no automatic virtual environment management is done.
+If you don't want Python packages to be installed user-wide, enter a virtual environment before building.

 ### A Note on Extras

 You may use extras as a way to include dependencies in specific categories.